-These sugar plums are made will all raw healthy ingredients for a nutritious spin on the classic holiday treat.
+These festive sugar plums are made will all raw, healthy ingredients for a nutritious spin on the classic holiday treat.

 The thought of the mall sickens me.
 The thought of spending hours decorating makes me cringe and let’s not even talk about the the thought of cleaning up and having to put those decorations away come January.

 If I wasn’t still into baking holiday treats I’d probably be googling some sort of holiday depression disorder to try and figure it all out but have no fear, that part of me is still alive and kicking!
 I think I just belong in the kitchen, not on HGTV.
 And I’m cool with that.

 Have you ever heard of sugar plums?
 And no, not the kind in the Nutcracker that dance around all daintily on stage.
 Funny side story on the Nutcracker actually…my grandparents took me to see the performance in NYC at Lincoln Center when I was pretty young, definitely elementary school age.
 We got dressed up for the event and my grandmother let me wear one of her short mink fur coats.
 She’s pretty short so it fit me at the age of 8 or 9.
 We were walking in to Lincoln Center and all I remember is that there were a bunch of people with signs yelling at us because we were wearing fur coats.
 I apparently got really mad at them, having no idea who they were and why they were yelling at me and my grandmother so I yelled back telling them to “shut up!”
 Many years later I found out it was a PETA group, which totally makes sense in retrospect but as an 8 or 9 year old, I had no idea who those people were and why they were yelling at me.
 I was sassy as a kid.
 I still am.

 So yeah, I had no idea what the heck they were as far as food goes until I stumbled upon this recipe by my man Alton.
 Since I love a good ball, I decided to make my own interpretation with stuff I had on hand.